alienbrainfarm/bandorg/docs/discrepancies.md

 ## 3. Features

 *   **Event Management:** The PRD states that users can edit and delete their own events, and admins can delete any event.
-The existing tests only cover event creation and retrieval, suggesting that update and delete functionalities might be missing.
+This functionality has been implemented and verified.
 *   **User Management:** The PRD describes a role-based access control system with admin and member roles.
-The current implementation seems to have a simpler user management system.
+The current implementation seems to have a simpler user management system, but the admin interface visibility has been addressed.

 ## 4. Local Development Setup

-*   The `README.md` file mentions a `server/.env` file for storing environment variables, but this file is not present in the project structure.
-This could cause confusion for developers trying to set up the project locally.
+*   The `README.md` file mentions a `server/.env` file for storing environment variables.
+While this file is not committed, the `ADMIN_EMAIL` is now handled at runtime, ensuring the superadmin is always present.

 ## 5. Recommendations

 *   **Database:** Decide whether to proceed with the local `db.json` file or migrate to Google Cloud Firestore as specified in the PRD.
 If Firestore is the chosen path, the database logic in the server needs to be updated.
-*   **Authentication:** The current `passport-google-oauth20` implementation is functional, but it's worth considering if migrating to Firebase Authentication would offer any advantages, as suggested in the PRD.
+*   **Authentication:** The current `passport-google-oauth20` implementation is functional and has been fully tested.
+It's worth considering if migrating to Firebase Authentication would offer any advantages, as suggested in the PRD.
-*   **Features:** Implement the missing event management features (edit and delete) and enhance the user management system to align with the PRD.
+*   **Features:** The core event management features (create, edit, delete) are implemented.
+Further enhancements to user management can be considered.
-*   **Documentation:** Update the `README.md` to reflect the actual project setup, including the correct database and authentication methods, and provide clear instructions for setting up the environment.
+*   **Documentation:** The `README.md` has been updated to reflect the current project setup, including the superadmin handling and improved UI features.